rticommunity/rticonnextdds-usecases-umaa/python/architecture/implementation-plan.md

 - Generated UMAA Python types (from `datamodel/umaa/idl/`) live under `python/umaa_types/`
 - The SDK package is `python/rtiumaapy/` — importable as `from rtiumaapy import ...`
 - QoS XML (`qos/umaa_qos_lib.xml`) is the single source of truth; a copy is bundled under `python/resource/`
+- System-wide DDS constants (QoS profile names, CFT expressions, defaults) are defined in `datamodel/umaa/idl/UMAA/DdsDefinitions.idl` and code-generated for both Python and C++ — no hand-maintained `qos.py`
 - Tests are DDS integration tests (real participant, loopback transport) — no mocks
 - `c++_ref/`, `umaa_docs/`, `umaapy-1.1.1/`, and loose v1 prototype files (`dds_context.py`, `event_processor.py`, `qos_category.py`) are **legacy artifacts kept temporarily for context** — they will be moved or deleted in a future cleanup PR